conor-mccullough/vault_syslog/README.md

 # Vault with Terraform

-Terraform scripts to automate Vault deployment scenarios
+Terraform script to automate Vault deployment for log file binary data dump reproduction

 Work in Progress